 You can save contact details in the e-service either by uploading a file with the contact details, or by registering the contact details directly in the e-service.
 In the e-service you can add and save one or several new contact details, as well as change or remove previously saved contact details.
 Contact details that have been saved in the e-service can be reused in later accounting periods.

 If you need to correct or remove data, you should do it as soon as possible.
 You can make changes on either employer level or individual level, or both, depending on the type of change.
 For example, if an error is discovered in the basis and deductions for regional aid, you only have to make the changes on the employer level.
-For more information about corrections, see the Swedish Tax Agency document, no. 131 235562-17/111 of June 8, 2017 (available in Swedish only).
+For more information about corrections.

 If a correction or removal results in changes in the total sum of taxes and employer’s contributions payable, the Swedish Tax Agency will make an amended tax assessment.